azole/laravel58-bref-cdk/README.md

 But what if you don't want to use serverless framework?

-You can deploy application manually, develop CloudFormation template or try to develop CDK.
+You can deploy application manually, by CloudFormation template or by AWS CDK.

 References:
 - [Bref](https://bref.sh/)